PlanetHorizont/ben.hoskings.net/_posts/2010-10-16-railsrumble-stack.markdown

 If it fails because you forgot something, remember babushka can run from any start state.
 So once you've corrected the problem, just run babushka again, and it'll skip everything that's already complete from previous runs.
 If you're having trouble, or babushka is complaining and you don't think it's your fault, ping [@babushka_app](http://twitter.com/babushka_app) and I'll do my best to help out.

 ---
-_There are some things you'll have to do manually_, like scheduling background tasks.
+There are some things you'll have to do manually, like scheduling background tasks.

 ---
-_Once the 'rails app' dep has run_, you'll have to add a DNS entry for your domain.
+Once the 'rails app' dep has run, you'll have to add a DNS entry for your domain.
 If you just browse to your linode IP, the virtualhost won't match and you'll see 'Welcome to nginx!'.
 Which is lovely, but won't win you any rails rumbles.